What is HS2

 HS2 is Britain’s biggest environment project, delivering miles of ecological and landscape investments alongside construction.
 Find out more about the huge scale of environment work and the benefits for nature.

-To date, 60 new wildlife habitat have been created along our route.
-Grassland, ponds, and plantings now support reptiles, badgers, birds, and bats.
 The route design will also ensure wildlife has access across it As well as 64 miles of tunnels on HS’s Phase One, there will be 150 bridges and underpasses.
 16 will be specially designed green bridges covered in planting.

 Find out more facts about HS2 and the environment.